MEET THE TEAM

 Director of Full Year Programs

-Keren Paz is the leader of TALMA's Full Year Fellowship communities which four sites across Israel from Ben Shemen Youth Village to the Ein Gedi School, our community of teachers in Jerusalem, and our newest partnership in Eilat.
-In her role, Keren supports our Full-Year Fellows with their personal and professional development as they integrate into the Israeli education system and learn to navigate their new school and community.
-Keren also works closely with TALMA's partner schools, municipalities, and community partners to ensure the highest of outcomes, impact, and program success.
+As Full Year Director, Adi Daniel oversees TALMA's Full Year Fellowship communities, which span the country.
+In her role, Adi supports Full Year Fellows with their personal and professional development as they integrate into the Israeli education system, and learn to navigate their new school and community.
+Adi also works closely with TALMA's partner schools, municipalities, and community partners to ensure the program’s success.

 Chief Financial Officer